 Friars Court is a working farm comprising of 630 acres.
-440 acres is arable whilst 130 acres are grassland used to make low-input hay and silage as well as providing grazing for the small herd of beef cows.
-The remaining land is woodland where trees are grown for wildlife habitats and timber or willow which is grown to be harvested before chipped and used as a biofuel.
-Alternative forms of agroforestry are also practiced with a 3-acre riverside wood, planted with cricket bat willow trees, which is also used a seasonal caravan site.
+440 acres is arable whilst 130 acres are grassland used to make low-input hay and silage.
+The remaining land is woodland where trees are grown for wildlife habitats and timber or willow which can be harvested, chipped and used as a biofuel.
+Alternative forms of agroforestry are also practiced with a 3-acre riverside wood, planted with cricket bat willow trees, which is also used as a seasonal caravan site.

 The arable land is contract farmed by a neighbour who has the machinery to cultivate and harvest the fields quickly and efficiently.
 The crops grown normally comprise of wheat, barley, and oilseed rape.